mohsin-ashraf/personal-msds/todayIlearned.md

 	- Other machine learning algorithms.
 	- All these algorithms live in a Docker container.
 	- Available documentation for the algorithms and white papers.
-	- **Algorithms assume the first column of your dataset is the target column.**
+	- **Algorithms assume the last column of your dataset is the target column.**
 - Bringing your own custom model.
 	- Bringing your model using Scrip mode.
 		- Choose the AWS-managed container(Docker) of your choice (from available options.)